Novelist, author, journalist, public speaker, inadvertent humorist.

 TELEVISION: Contrary to popular belief, being a guest on television does not guarantee you instant riches or fame— only criticism about your hair from relatives.
 I’ve appeared on “The Today Show” twice, as well as on “ABC World News”; “Good Morning NY”; “WGN-America”; WCAU-TV “The 10!” in Philadelphia; “AM Northwest” on ABC in Portland, OR; NBC affiliates in New Haven & Seattle; “Connie Martinson Talks Books”; “The Iyanla Show”; “Men are from Mars, Women are from Venus.”

-RADIO: Commentator for National Public Radio.
-Until 2010, co-hosted “Bookmark,” a monthly book show on World Radio Switzerland.
-Guest on dozens of radio shows across U.S. and Australia, including WNYC’s “Leonard Lopate Show,” WGN in Chicago, Pacifica Radio in Berkeley, ABC Radio Australia “Breakfast Club,” ABC Radio National “Life Matters,” ABC Canberra “Sunday Brunch.”
-I love to do radio, even though I cannot stand to hear my own voice on my answering machine.
+RADIO: For five years, I was a commentator for National Public Radio and co-hosted “Bookmark,” a monthly book show on World Radio Switzerland.
+I’ve been a guest on dozens of radio shows across U.S. and Australia, including WNYC’s “Leonard Lopate Show,” WGN in Chicago, and Pacifica Radio in Berkeley.